DDixon0/SortVisualizer/README.md

 Load the Solution in Visual Studio 2017 or later.

 ## Usage
 Add your own sorting algorithms or modify existing ones by adding or modifying classes that implement the included sort engine interface.

-## History
-The first (and so far latest) version was published on 05-APR-2020.
+The link to the sorting algorithms I used can be found [Here!](https://github.com/DDixon0/algorithm_time).

 ## License